 It was time for a trip to the Home Improvement Store.
 There among the thousands of useful items, The Fuzz found Brand New Stove Pipe Stuff.

 (He also found some fancy, high dollar light bulbs, to replace the ones that were burned out, but that doesn't have anything to do with Stove Pipes, so I'm sorry I brought it up.)
 First the Stove Pipes had to be snapped together.
 The fuzz had fun looking at the trees though them.
 Then, some of them had to be cut into the proper lengths.
 The Fuzz used his cool side grinder for this.
 I don't know why this stuff seems to be floating around like this.
 It wasn't.
-Here are all the finished parts waiting for assembly, the damper is installed, and he even remembered to clean off those little stickers with the barcodes on them.

 The Fuzz carried all this stuff inside, and stuck the 9" piece up into the hole inn the ceiling.
 After this was secured, the rest was connected and fastened with screws.
 One does not want these things coming apart at an inopportune time.